The phone box where Jo Jo Dullard was last seen

 Crime Location in Lucan, Dublin, Ireland

-The junction where Martin Cahill was shot dead
+The street where Martin Cahill was shot dead

 Roughly 68KM away.